 ADDRESS: 1907 SE 12th Avenue Portland, Oregon 97214

-STORY BY RACHEL SCHWARTZMANN – PHOTOS BY Nicholas Wilson
+STORY BY RACHEL SCHWARTZMANN – Discover Johan – PHOTOS BY Nicholas Wilson for The Style Line

 My name is Laura Housgard and I am the owner of Johan,

-Talk to us about the inception of Johan -What would you attribute to be the sole reason and inspiration behind opening the store?
+Talk to us about the inception of Johan.
+What would you attribute as being the sole reason and inspiration behind opening the store?

 As a shop-boss what tools would you advise aspiring business owners to utilize in their own endeavors?